Niklus/you-tube/readme.md

 - [A List  of operations avilable on the player object can be found here](https://developers.google.com/youtube/iframe_api_reference#Operations)

 ### Script tag

-- Put a script tag similar to this `<script src='https://unpkg.com/you-tube@0.0.4/dist/youtube.js'></script>` in the head of your index.html
+- Put a script tag similar to this `<script type="module" src="https://unpkg.com/you-tube@0.0.8/dist/you-tube/you-tube.esm.js"></script>` in the head of your index.html
 - Then you can use the element anywhere in your template, JSX, html etc
+- Remember to add type="module" on your script tag as shown above

 ### Node Modules

 - Run `npm install you-tube --save`
-- Put a script tag similar to this `<script src='node_modules/you-tube/dist/youtube.js></script>` in the head of your index.html
+- Put a script tag similar to this `<script type="module" src="node_modules/you-tube/dist/you-tube/you-tube.esm.js"></script>` in the head of your index.html
 - Then you can use the element anywhere in your template, JSX, html etc
+- Remember to add type="module" on your script tag as shown above